Good Credit Scores: FICO & VantageScore

 - Obtaining a cell phone contract or utilities without a security deposit.

 The greatest benefit to a good credit score: It’s less expensive to borrow money, which over the span of decades will save thousands of dollars.

 What Factors Affect Credit Scores?

-FICO sorts your credit performance into several categories, each individually weighted.
-Knowing what’s what will help those with bruised credit know where to make their earliest efforts at improvement.
+FICO sorts your credit performance into five categories, each individually weighted.
+Knowing what’s what will help the consumer make improvements.
+Those categories are: